Bullbar: Design and terminology

 Where cattle are more prominent and where larger four-wheel drive vehicles are used, drivers use larger steel bullbars.

 Brushbars (or bush bars) are similar to bullbars, often integrated into the bull bar design.
-They protect the front of the vehicle, especially headlights, from brush and small trees.
+They protect the front fender panels of the vehicle, especially headlights, from brush and small trees.

-"Nudge bars", another kind of bullbar, are generally fitted to sedans and small SUVs, and consist of light aluminium or polycarbonate tubing that protects only the radiator grille and areas without replacing the bumper bar.
-Bullbars typically replace the front bumper or fender, so most require indicator light housings.
+"Nudge bars", another kind of bullbar, are generally fitted to sedans and small SUVs, and consist of light aluminium alloy or polycarbonate tubing that protects only the radiator area without replacing the bumper.
+Bullbars typically replace the front bumper and front inner wheel wells, so most require indicator light housings.

-Bullbars are sometimes used as a platform for mounting spotlights and vehicle recovery winches.
+Bullbars are sometimes used as a platform for mounting spotlights, fishrod holders and vehicle recovery winches.
 Radio antennas for equipment such as CB radios are often mounted onto bullbars, even though mounting on the roof provides better performance.
+Mounting on the roof is inconvenient in cities as it typically makes vehicles too tall to fit in underground carparks.

-Bullbars incorporating a winch are often known as "winch bumpers", especially in the UK where the sale of bullbars that do not meet European standards, as mentioned above, was banned since 2007.
+Bullbars incorporating a winch are often known as "winch bumpers"(USA) or "winch bars"(AU), especially in the UK where the sale of bullbars that do not meet European standards, as mentioned above, was banned since 2007.
 However, the legislation was not retrospective, and steel frontal protection systems can still be legal, for instance when incorporating a winch fitting.

 As a safety feature, traditional bars are built to protect the vehicle, which is considered less safe than allowing controlled deformation to absorb kinetic energy during a collision.
 Modern design of bullbars and roo bars has advanced, so some vehicle manufacturers and aftermarket companies now offer impact bars which integrate with the vehicle safety system, such as activation of airbags after collision with the bullbar.
 Plastic bullbars made from materials such as polyethylene are designed to act like a spring and deflect due to the force of a collision so that the vehicle is still driveable after striking an animal.
 These designs are more "pedestrian friendly" than the same vehicle without any bullbar.
+Some modern bullbars have crumple zones and/or are mounted on sliders, designed to move back in order to reduce impact forces.